 ENSAT is part of the n+i network since 2004 and has accommodated 2 to 4 n+i students each year.

-Since september 2007 the ENSAT organises the Methodological Integration Package (PIM) for students in the fields of Agronomy, Biotechnology, Horticulture, Environment and Landscaping, before they join their final destinations all over in France.
-Last year 15 n+i students from 5 different countries were hosted for their PIM and prepared successfully for their further studies.
+From 2007 to 2013 the ENSAT organised the Methodological Integration Package (PIM) for students in the fields of Agronomy, Biotechnology, Horticulture, Environment and Landscaping, before they join their final destinations all over in France.
+More than 90 students from various countries were hosted for their PIM and prepared successfully for their further studies.